 The Vlasov equation is a kinetic model that describes the mean-field dynamics of classical collisionless particles.
 It is given by where $f=f(t,q,p): I(\subset\mathbb{R})\times\mathbb{R}^3\times\mathbb{R}^3\to[0,\infty)$ is a distribution function on the phase space and

 is the mean-field potential, that is, the convolution of the interaction potential $w$ and the density function

-In the literature, by its physical importance, the Vlasov-Poisson equation, i.e., \eqref{eq: Vlasov} with Coulomb interaction $w=\pm\frac{1}{|x|}$, has drawn special attention.
-For its initial-value problem, global solutions are constructed under mild conditions on initial data \cite{Lions Perthame 1991, Pfaffelmoser 1992}.
-On the other hand, in Bardos and Degond \cite{Bardos Degond 1985}, by a different approach, global well-posedness of small-data solutions, together with a time decay bound of densities, has been established.
+In the literature, due to its physical importance, the Vlasov-Poisson equation, i.e., \eqref{eq: Vlasov} with Coulomb interaction $w=\pm\frac{1}{|x|}$, has drawn special attention.
+For the initial-value problem, global solutions are constructed under mild conditions on initial data \cite{Lions Perthame 1991, Pfaffelmoser 1992}.
+On the other hand, in Bardos and Degond \cite{Bardos Degond 1985}, by a different approach, global well-posedness of small-data solutions, together with a time decay bound for densities, has been established.
 Then, the modified scattering is proved in Choi-Kwon \cite{Choi Kwon 2016} (see also Ionescu-Pausader-Wang-Widmayer \cite{IPWW 2022}).

-For the equation \eqref{eq: Vlasov} with general potential $w$, the approach in Bardos-Degond can be employed for the long-time dynamics.
+For the equation \eqref{eq: Vlasov} with a general potential $w$, the approach in Bardos-Degond can be employed for the long-time dynamics.
 Similarly to the quantum analogue, it is shown in \cite{Choi Ha 2011} that if $w$ decays faster than the Coulomb potential, then small-data solutions decay in time and scatter (see \eqref{eq: definition of kinetic scattering}), while non-scattering is shown in the long-range interaction case.